Quick Links

 How are you funded?

-Our funding comes primarily from public grants, donations, sponsorships and artists submission fees.
+Our funding comes primarily from public grants, artist submission fees and donations.

 Can I help support the festival?